base/base/docs/specs/interop/predeploys.md

 Executes a cross chain message and performs a `CALL` with the payload to the provided target address, allowing introspection of the data.
-Signals the transaction has a cross chain message to validate by emitting the `ExecuteMessage` event.
+Signals the transaction has a cross chain message to validate by emitting the `ExecutingMessage` event.

 The following fields are required for executing a cross chain message: